edredis/juxta-jekyll/_posts/2017-02-27-using-juxta-in-the-classroom-scholar-s-lab-presentation.md

 permalink: "/using-juxta-inthe-classroom"

 ---
-# Using Juxta in the Classroom: Scholar’s Lab Presentation

 Director of NINES Andrew Stauffer and Project Manager Dana Wheeles will be joining the UVa [Scholar’s Lab](http://www2.lib.virginia.edu/scholarslab/) today to discuss Juxta Commons and possible uses for the software in the classroom.
 Below are a list of sets included in the demo to illustrate the numerous ways Juxta could draw students’ attention to textual analysis and digital humanities.

 **Traditional Scholarly Sets for Analysis and Research**